Targets and Indicators

 • Target 8.6: Globally, nearly one in four (23.5%) young people were not in education, employment, or training (NEET) in 2022.
 Although this is a slight decrease since 2020, when the NEET rate was at an all-time high, it remains above the 2015 baseline of 22.2% and a long way from the 2030 target.

-Latest estimates indicate that the number of children in child labour rose to 160 million (63 million girls and 97 million boys) worldwide at the beginning of 2020, representing an increase of 8.4 million children in the last four years and translating into almost 1 in 10 of all children in child labour worldwide.
+• Target 8.7: The latest estimates indicate that the number of children in child labour rose to 160 million worldwide at the beginning of 2020 – an increase of 8.4 million children in the last four years.
+This translates to almost 1 in 10 of all children in child labour worldwide.

 • Target 8.9: The share of tourism in global GDP nearly halved in 2020 as a result of the COVID-19 pandemic.
 The 2021 data shows a very modest 6% upturn, indicating that tourism’s economic contribution is on the path to recovery.